-- Find decimal values for fractions through practical experiment.
+- Find decimal values for fractions through practical modelling.

-The decimal system uses repeated equal division into ten parts create smaller units.
+The decimal system uses repeated, equal division into ten parts to create smaller units.
 Dividing one metre into ten equal parts creates deci-metres, a unit that is used in Europe but seldom in New Zealand.
 A decimetre is one tenth of a metre.
 If one decimetre is cut into ten equal parts, the parts are called centimetres.
-That is because 100 centimetres compose one metre (one tenth of one tenth equals one hundredth).
+That is because 100 centimetres compose one metre (one tenth of one tenth equals one hundredth or 1/100).
 A height of 1.78 metres is a combination of 1 whole metre, 7 tenths of one metre, and 8 hundredths of one metre.

 Decimal fractions underpin most of the units used in the Standard International (SI) system of measures.
 For example, one kilogram equals 1000 grams, so one gram is 0.001kg (one thousandth of a kilogram).
 One litre of water has a mass of one kilogram.
 Therefore, 1g is the mass of 0.001L (litre) of water, otherwise known as one millilitre.
 Milli is the Latin prefix for one thousandth.

-Two key concepts must converge for students to understand decimals and how to operate on them.
-Whole number place value must be extended to tenths, hundredths, thousandths, etc., with recognition that units are nested in other units, e.g. 2.35 has 23 tenths (23.5 tenths to be exact).
-Equivalent fractions are applied to compare decimals by size, e.g. 0.81 is composed of 8 tenths and 1 hundredth, since 8/10 = 800/100, 0.81 equals 81/100 (81 hundredths).
+Two key concepts must be connected for students to understand decimals and how to operate on them.
+Whole number place value must be extended to tenths, hundredths, thousandths, and so on (following the structure of the base 10 system).
+This must include recognition that units are nested in other units, e.g. 2.35 has 23 tenths (23.5 tenths to be exact).
+Equivalent fractions are applied to compare decimals by size, e.g. 0.81 is composed of 8 tenths and 1 hundredth, since 8/10 = 80/100, 0.81 equals 81/100 (81 hundredths).

 Students should work through Getting Partial to Fractions before starting this unit as the first activities rely on a length model developed in the earlier unit.

-Begin with PowerPoint One.
+- Begin with PowerPoint 1.
 Slide One shows Scott Barrett who is 1.98 metres tall.
 Some students may know that this means 198 centimetres.
 You might measure the length horizontally with two metre rulers to establish that 1.98 metres is 2cm shorter than 2 metres.
-A student might lie beside the measure to see how tall Scott is compared is a young teenager.
+A student might lie beside the measure to see how tall Scott is compared to a young teenager.

-Slide One shows how the length units in the metric system are derived.
+- Slide Two shows how the length units in the metric system are derived.
 One metre is divided into ten equal parts (to form tenths) called decimetres.
 One decimetre is divided into ten equal parts (to form hundredths) called centimetres.
-One centimetre is divided into ten equal parts (to form thousandths) called milliimetres.
+One centimetre is divided into ten equal parts (to form thousandths) called millimetres.
 Ask predictive questions as you work through the slide, such as:

-What will the next places to the right be?
+What will the next place to the right be?
 Explain why?